 Even though I began to fear it less during my pregnancy, as my body changed in remarkable ways and the love for my baby took over, you have to understand that it was still not what I wanted.

 I imagine my husband telling the story differently.
-‘Oh yes, of course with epidural, it’s simply barbaric without!’
+‘Oh yes, of course with an epidural, it’s simply barbaric without!’
 Or maybe, ‘elective caesarian’ and how those same people would react.
 What looks would they give me then?

 From strangers in cafes to some of my nearest and dearest, there it was, this incredibly personal question, followed by their unsolicited judgement, and then the story, always a story.
 About the power of women and how nature designed our bodies this way blah blah blah.
 About hypnobirthing, other people’s positive birth stories – strangely never their own – and how there really is nothing to fear.
 That nobody needs an epidural.